CommandoAI/CommandoShell/README.md

 **Example request (all requests MUST start with `commmando`)**

 ```
-commando create a new AWS S3 bucket named "oregBucket" in the US West region with versioning enabled
+commando create a new AWS S3 bucket in US West with versioning enabled
 ```